Kin The Know

 It's actually fairly rare to develop a vitamin E deficiency as it can be found naturally in many common foods such as leafy green vegetables and oils such as vegetable oils, olive oil and sunflower oil, and stored for a long time in fats within the body.

-That said, people who have digestive disorders such as pancreatitis, cystic fibrosis, or coeliac disease, are at an increased risk for a vitamin E deficiency.
+That said, people who have digestive disorders are at an increased risk for a vitamin E deficiency.

 In these cases, common symptoms include: